StoneT2000/AI-Seminar-Script-and-Resources/AI Seminar 2019 Script - Stone Tao.md

 ## 1. Introduction / My Background

 My name is Stone Tao, I recently graduated from my highschool, International School of Beijing, and am studying Cognitive Science with specialization in Machine Learning at UC San Diego.
-I am interested in machine learining and computer science, but also love to do web development on the side and create visuals.
+I am interested in machine learning and computer science, but also love to do web development on the side and create visuals.

 Today, I will primarily be talking about my experience in AI competitions of the caliber and type as MIT's BattleCode and Two Sigma's Halite.
 I will first briefly explain some details about AI to those new to this concept.
 Then I will introduce the two competitions I participated in and then talk about my experiences.
-I will go through the competiton format and some advice I have after competing in them.
+I will go through the competiton format and givesome advice I have after competing in them.
 I will also briefly talk about a more data science oriented AI competition, Kaggle.

 First, a brief overview of my background in relation to my education and computer science.

 I grew up in Chicago before moving to Beijing in 2011, staying at ISB for the rest of my time there.
 I have always done some math, although not extensively, and I think that was my favorite subject at the time back when I was a freshman and maybe sophmore in highschool.

-Both my parents were both programmers, although my mother has now moved on to pursue the arts more.
+Both my parents were programmers, although my mother has now moved on to pursue the arts more.

 Despite that, I actually started doing more programming and computer science a lot later into my education, gaining a lot of interest at the start of 11th grade with previous exposure being a little bit in 10th grade.
 I started off with a lot of HTML and JavaScript, with Java and Python as well.